wlwl2/Inheritance/README.md

 represent specific types of publications.
 Source: https://docs.microsoft.com/en-us/dotnet/csharp/tutorials/inheritance
 - Lists- e.g. when you want to have a list of skills in a game.

+It seems like even if a few derived classes have a particular property, it is better to add it to the base class.

 ## Abstract

 ## Override